martinsmith/craft-entry-level/README.md

 # Entry Level for Craft CMS 5

-Auto-parent entries in Structure sections based on Entry Type.
-Solves the UX problem where entries default to Level 1 when they should be children of a landing page.
+Automatic nesting of new entries in Structure sections based on a pre-selected parent.
+Now if you have a multi-level hierarchy of entry types, new entries will be automatically nested under the landing page.

+It's mainly helpful for those that use [This Method] (https://craftcms.com/knowledge-base/entry-type-templates)

 ## Requirements